dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The code snippets of the code blocks are below.
 All of these crashes are strategically placed inside of the install_tomcat function.
+The particular crash is a thread futures crash.
+The regression testing with these in place went very well.

 ##### FORCE_TOMCAT_FAIL